seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 ## Step 1: Create Elastic Container Registry (ECR)

 In this workshop, we are using Jenkins as the Docker build server; however, you can also choose to use a secondary build environment such as [AWS Code Build](https://aws.amazon.com/codebuild) as a managed build environment that also integrates with other orchestration tools such as Jenkins.
 Below we are creating an Elastic Container Registry (ECR) where we will push our built docker images.
+This images we push to this registry will become input container images used for our SageMaker training and deployment.

 1) Login to the AWS Account provided